BREMBO GT|TY3 2-PIECE DISC UPGRADE FOR THE PORSCHE CAYMAN GT4 (981):

 – 380 x 34 disc – High Thermal

-– Type III or Type V “Endurance” slot type available.
+– TY3 or TY5 “Endurance” slot type available.

 – 17 mm air-gap (narrow air-gap for the brake disc to have extra thermal capacity and durability under higher brake demand conditions)